Content style guide

 Bulleted lists help make information more scannable and easier to understand.
 If a sentence contains more than three items or ideas, we recommend breaking them up into a bulleted list.

-- Don’t use a bulleted list for only one item.
+• No single item lists.
+Don’t use an ordered or unordered (bulleted) list for only one item.

-- Don’t use a period at the end of the last bullet in a series of bullets.
+• Don’t use a period at the end of the last bullet in a series of fragments.

 Like this